RichWalmsley/chocolate-chip-8/README.md

 This was developed to run on linux.

 1. Make sure raylib amd64 /lib and /include are installed in /usr/
-2. 'sudo apt update && sudo apt install gcc gdb'
+2. `sudo apt update && sudo apt install gcc gdb`
-3. 'make run' to run the application
+3. `make run` to run the application
-4. 'make debug' to debug the application in gdb
+4. `make debug` to debug the application in gdb

 Currently, ROMs are loaded from the ROM folder into memory as a define at the top of main.